The Chinese people are big on festivals, and the Laba festival is one of the notable festivals celebrated.

 Originally, this festival was held for the Chinese people to offer sacrifices to the ancestors and also to pray to the heavens and the earth for a great harvest and also for good luck and great fortune for the family.
 After many years, however, the meaning of the celebrations has changed, and it is now a festival or an eating event for the Laba Congee.
 Laba Congee is a special kind of Chinese porridge that is made of different types of dried nuts, beans, rice, meat, and bean curd.

 Others still consider it a festival to commemorate the day that Sakyamuni, who founded Buddhism, realized the truth and turned into a Buddha.

 What Does Laba Mean

-Laba is made up of two Chinese words, La to means the 12th month in Chinese and ‘ba’ to mean eight.
+Laba is made up of two Chinese words, La to means the 12th month in Chinese, and ‘ba’ to means eight.

 Laba Festival History

 Legend has it that this festival dates back to more than 3000 years ago when sacrificial rites referred to as La were held on the 12th month of the lunar year with the intention to pray to the gods of the earth and the heavens to provide good luck and great fortune in the new year.
 Since then, a majority of the Han people have observed the tradition and held a festival to mark the day.
 The festival is often held in mid-January.